 With the rise of AI SDRs, it’s become all too easy to download a lead list, feed it into an AI tool, and unleash a flood of generic emails.
 Initially, this scattergun approach might yield some low-hanging fruit—a few replies here and there.
 But the downside is much steeper.
 You’re burning through your Total Addressable Market (TAM) at an alarming rate.

-By blasting out these uninspired emails, you might get some early wins, but you're also leaving a sour taste with many potential customers.
-Once that pool is exhausted, it's an uphill battle.
-You've tarnished the brand's reputation, making it harder to engage in meaningful conversations down the line.
+Blasting out uninspired emails may bring quick wins, but it also alienates potential customers.
+Once that pool is drained, rebuilding trust becomes an uphill battle, thus making it harder to engage in meaningful conversations down the line.

 3. Fake Personalization